 Mike is frequently called upon to represent technology companies in high-stakes patent cases before the International Trade Commission.
 For example:

-- Investigation No. 994 (2016-present): Led Sony to trial victory in an ITC action brought by Creative Technology Ltd. Mike and his team secured an expedited proceeding under the ITC’s new “100-day program,” and won the first-ever patent invalidation under that program.
-Creative has appealed Sony’s victory to the Court of Appeals for the Federal Circuit.
+- Investigation No. 994 (2016-2017): Led Sony to trial victory in an ITC action brought by Creative Technology Ltd. Mike and his team secured an expedited proceeding under the ITC’s new “100-day program,” and won the first-ever patent invalidation under that program.
+Sony's victory before the Administrative Law Judge was affirmed both by the full Commission and the Court of Appeals for the Federal Circuit.

 - Investigation No. 836 (2012-2013): Represented Sony in an ITC action involving several different technologies.
 Resolved favorably to Sony through confidential settlement shortly before the trial was set to commence.